garyttt/cis_profile/README.md

 # Summary of what these scripts do

-* 01_install_secure_linux_cis.sh and 02_install_cis_profile.sh scripts install the CIS Benchmarked security_linux_cis COMPONENT module, and cis_profile PROFILE module, it is good design principle to have three levels of Puppet Modules
+* 01_install_secure_linux_cis.sh and 02_install_cis_profile.sh scripts install the CIS Benchmarked security_linux_cis COMPONENT module, and cis_profile PROFILE module, it is good design principle to have three levels of Puppet Modules:
-* Component modules — Normal modules that manage one particular technology, for example puppetlabs/apache.
+* ```Component modules``` — Normal modules that manage one particular technology, for example puppetlabs/apache.
-* Profiles — Wrapper classes that use multiple component modules to configure a layered technology stack.
+* ```Profiles — Wrapper``` classes that use multiple component modules to configure a layered technology stack.
-* Roles — Wrapper classes that use multiple profiles to build a complete system configuration
+* ```Roles``` — Wrapper classes that use multiple profiles to build a complete system configuration.

 * 10_disable_exclude_classes.sh
 * Many OS hardening Puppet Forge modules would contain rules to harden Firewall (host based likes iptables and nftables) and SSH related system settings (host based likes AllowUsers and AllowGroups in SSH Server Configs), these settings could cause server crashes and user login issues, and therefore it is better to exclude these in the HIERA data/os hierachies of OSNAME based Major_Release yaml files.